boatmeme/grails-translate/README.md

 # Change Log

+## v1.1.1 - CURRENT

+* Upgraded to use 0.4-SNAPSHOT version of Microsoft Translator Java API
+* Implemented BreakSentences service

 ## v1.1 - 2011.06.01

 * Migrated off of Google Translation API and onto the Microsoft Translator API